 - This assignment has many different parts: Finding/digitizing materials, interviewing someone with connection/knowledge with those materials, storyboarding, and creating.
 Your students may already be comfortable using digital tools to create and edit a short film, and so the technological aspect of this assignment could be the least difficult aspect of this assignment.
 Instead, to focus more on content and less on technology, an emphasis on storyboarding can help curb the difficulties of integrating oral histories with archival materials.

 In the 1980s, Dr. Barndt taught in a Freire-inspired popular education program in Nicaragua, and she saved many documents from her time there.
 When CERLAC contacted Dr. Barndt about being part of this project, she enthusiastically agreed and worked with Juan Pablo to identify materials to digitize and archive.
-Juan Pablo also organized formal, video recorded interviews with Dr. Barndt to talk to her about her experiences in Nicaragua.
+Juan Pablo also organized formal, video recorded interviews with Dr. Barndt to talk about the materials and her experiences in Nicaragua more broadly.

 An interesting moment in our project was when Juan Pablo completed one video and showed it to Dr. Barndt.
-She loved what he had done but immediately thought of other materials that she felt better reflected the story.
+She loved what he had done but immediately thought of other materials that could better reflect the story.
 Dr. Barndt then offered new, non-digitized photographs for Juan Pablo to digitize and splice into the video.
-The result was that the video became more of a “living archive” or a “living inquiry” than just a digital story alone (Sinner, 2013) and enriched Juan Pablo’s experience in working with Dr. Barndt.
+The result was that the video became more of a “living archive” or a “living inquiry” than just a digital story alone (Sinner 2013), which enriched Juan Pablo’s experience working with Dr. Barndt.